oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

   You can start and stop the CW generator by quickly pressing a paddle, or by pushing the BLACK knob.

 3. **Echo Trainer**.
-Here the Morserino-32 generates a word (which is a basically a series of characters), and then waits for you to repeat these characters using the paddle.
+Here the Morserino-32 generates a word (which is a basically a series of characters, with teh possibilities as in the CW generator), and then waits for you to repeat these characters using the paddle.
 If you wait too long, or if you response is not identical to what has been generated, an error is indicated (on display and acoustically), and the prompt word is being repeated.
 If you keyed the correct characters, this is also indicated acoustically and on screen, and you are prompted for the next word.

     The sub-menus are the same as for the CW Generator: **Random, CW Abbrevs, English Words, Call Signs, Mixed** and **File Player**.